About the Division of Rheumatology

 History of the Division

 The Division of Rheumatology dates to 1932, when Osceola Currier McEwen, MD, founded the Rheumatic Diseases Study Group (RDSG) at New York University College of Medicine, now known as NYU Grossman School of Medicine.

 The RDSG contributed six presidents to the American College of Rheumatology, including Dr. McEwen; Joseph Bunim, MD; Edward F. Hartung, MD; Morris Ziff, MD, PhD; Gerald Weissmann, MD; and Ira Goldstein, MD.
 Dr. Bunim also served as the first clinical director of the National Institute of Arthritis and Musculoskeletal and Skin Diseases.

-In 1986, the Hospital for Joint Diseases (HJD, now NYU Langone Orthopedic Hospital) became affiliated with NYU Langone and established a combined fellowship program under the supervision of Steven Abramson, MD.
+In 1986, the Hospital for Joint Diseases (HJD, now NYU Langone Orthopedic Hospital) became affiliated with NYU Langone and established a combined fellowship program under the supervision of Steven Abramson, MD, who is currently executive vice president and vice dean for education, faculty, and academic affairs, chief academic officer, at NYU Langone.
 Three years later, Dr. Abramson was named director of rheumatology and physician-in-chief at HJD.
 In 2000, he became director of our division and in 2005 established the Seligman Center for Advanced Therapeutics.
-In 2006, Dr. Abramson was appointed senior vice president and vice dean for education, faculty, and academic affairs.

 For more information about the Division of Rheumatology, please contact Benjamin Wainwright, assistant to the division director, at firstname.lastname@example.org or 212-263-0743, or Jim Darrow, division administrator, at 646-501-4114 or email@example.com.
 Our office is located at 301 East 17 Street, Suite 1410.